-First Thing’s First: The FASFA
+First Thing’s First: The FAFSA

-As you get ready to apply, pay attention to deadlines, as they can vary by school and state.
-After you fill out the FAFSA, you’ll receive an award letter detailing the type of aid you qualify for.
-This may include scholarships and grants, work-study, and/or federal student loans.
+A common first step for students interested in securing federal financial aid is to fill out the Free Application for Federal Student Aid (FAFSA®).
+As you get ready to apply, pay attention to deadlines, as they vary by school and state.
+After you fill out the FAFSA, you’ll receive an offer letter detailing the type of aid you qualify for.
+This may include scholarships and grants, work-study, and federal student loans.

 Scholarships and Grants

 Student loans offer another avenue for students to finance their college education.
-Unlike scholarships and grants however, student loans must be repaid.
-There are two umbrellas when it comes to student loans — federal and private.
+Unlike scholarships and grants, however, student loans must be repaid.
+There are two kinds of student loans — federal and private.

 While federal student loans come with fixed interest rates, private student loans can have fixed or variable interest rates.
 Variable interest rates may start lower than fixed rates, but they rise and fall in accordance to current market rates.

 Private student loans don’t carry the same benefits and protections offered by federal student loans — such as income-driven repayment and loan deferment options.
 Some lenders may offer their own benefits.
 SoFi, for example, has Unemployment Protection, which helps eligible borrowers modify their loan payments if they lose their job through no fault of their own.

 The average cost of college tuition for the 2022-23 school year was about $11K for students paying in-state tuition at a four-year public institution.
 For out-of-state students, the average was $28K.
 At a private four year institution it was $39K.
 Paying for college usually requires a combination of financing options, including savings, scholarships, grants, work-study, federal student loans, and even private student loans.